 In high school I won an audition to attend a class with Larry Cross, a local artist.
 He challenged me to make six to ten projects per semester, show my work and describe my process to him.
-I tried jewelry, pot throwing, textile weaving, and painting; to use tools like die presses and bandsaws, mix clay and throw pots, operate a kiln, work with metals and make molds.
-This is when I learned I wanted to be an artist.
+I tried jewelry, pot throwing, textile weaving, and painting; learned to use tools like die presses and bandsaws, mix clay and throw pots, operate a kiln, work with metals and make molds.

 I am grateful for the really good art teachers I had in public school.
-They taught me to be resourceful – so I’ve recycled surgical sheets into stretched canvases and scavenged often for supplies.
+They taught me to be resourceful – I’ve recycled surgical sheets into stretched canvases and scavenge often for supplies.
 As a teen, I learned to present and to see art.
 But my lifetime love of art all started

-My canvas collection involves watercolors painting, and digital manipulation to print on fabric.
-Each watercolor becomes a new piece of art
+Canvas Collection- involves watercolor paintings, and digital manipulation to print on fabric.
+Each original watercolor becomes a new piece of art

 As a gardener, working in dirt gives me the satisfaction of watching living things grow and a chance to witness how nature changes in form, brilliance and vibrancy throughout the seasons.
 That affection inspires my work in the studio and pleinair, using watercolors and mixed media.
 I paint flowers and show their elegance as they age and begin to fade.
 I survey each flower for subtle characteristics and create a color palette and composition that shows each petal, stem and root are objects of beauty.

-© 2021 Susie Campion Art and Design - All Rights Reserved.
+© 2023 Susie Campion Art and Design - All Rights Reserved.

-Designed by Noodle
+Designed by Susie Campion